123lucasxavier/Logs-Python/README.md

 Extracts unique usernames from a login attempt log file.
 Assumes usernames are within quotes and preceded by the word "user".
 Prints a list of unique usernames found in the log file.

-Usage
+### Usage

-### Clone or download this repository.
+Clone or download this repository
-Ensure you have Python 3.x installed on your system.
+Ensure you have Python 3.x installed on your system
-Run the desired script directly from the command line: python logs-failed-filter.py -> Analyze failed login attempts python logs-ip-filter.py  -> Extract unique IP addresses python logs-user-filter.py -> Extract unique usernames
+Run the desired script directly from the command line:
+- python logs-failed-filter.py -> Analyze failed login attempts
+- python logs-ip-filter.py  -> Extract unique IP addresses
+- python logs-user-filter.py -> Extract unique usernames

 ### Additional Notes
 Replace any placeholder filenames (login_attempts_sample.txt) with the actual names of your log files.